-Effective January 1, 2011, the Company adopted ASU No. 2010-17 Milestone Method of Revenue Recognition which codified a method of revenue recognition that has been common practice.
+The Company accounts for development milestones under collaboration and license agreements pursuant to ASU No. 2010-17 Milestone Method of Revenue Recognition (ASU No. 2010-17).
+ASU No. 2010-17 codified a method of revenue recognition that has been common practice.
 Under this method, contingent consideration from research and development activities that is earned upon the achievement of a substantive milestone is recognized in its entirety in the period in which the milestone is achieved.
 At the inception of each arrangement that includes milestone payments, the Company evaluates whether each milestone is substantive.
 This evaluation includes an assessment of whether (a) the consideration is commensurate with either (1) the entity's performance to achieve the milestone, or (2) the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the entity's performance to achieve the milestone, (b) the consideration relates solely to past performance and (c) the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
 The Company evaluates factors such as the scientific, clinical, regulatory, commercial and other risks that must be overcome to achieve the respective milestone, the level of effort and investment required and whether the milestone consideration is reasonable relative to all deliverables and payment terms in the arrangement in making this assessment.
 The Company does not have any ongoing collaboration and license agreements under which milestones may be achieved.

 Royalty revenues are based upon a percentage of net sales.
 Royalties from the sales of products will be recorded on the accrual basis when results are reliably measurable, collectibility is reasonably assured and all other revenue recognition criteria are met.
 Commercial and sales-based milestones, which are based upon the achievement of certain agreed-upon sales thresholds, will be recognized in the period in which the respective sales threshold is achieved and collectibility is reasonably assured.
+The Company does not have any ongoing collaboration and license agreements under which royalties or commercial and sales-based milestones may be achieved.